-This past week was about reflection.
+Chapter 1 was about reflection.
 Who you are, who you want to be, what your story is and what you want your story to be.
 This reflection is critical before setting goals.
 If you missed it, click here to read it.
 Now that you know a bit more about who you are and what you want your story to be.
 Time to put words into action.
-This week is about setting goals that will help you write your story.
+This chapter is about setting goals that will help you write your story.

 Did you know: less than 3 percent of American’s write down goals, and less than 1 percent review and rewrite goals daily?* How cool would it be to be part of that 1 percent?
 It is much easier than you may think.
 So, where to begin?

 Here are 5 steps you can take to set your goals:

 Begin by writing out a list of all the things you would like to do in your lifetime.
 This list may be short, or it may be long.
 It can include ANY goal, small or big, short or long term.
 Simply, start writing out everything and anything you would like to do.
 You can think of it as a life bucket list.

 Organize the list.
 Chances are, many of your goals may be related to one another.
 Focus on grouping them into categories.
 A common way to group them is into the seven areas of life: career, financial, personal development, spiritual, educational, relationship, and health.
 From there, rank the goals in each category into lifetime goals (what you hope to achieve overall in life), long-term goals (what you hope to achieve in the next 5-10 years), short-term goals (what you hope to achieve within the next year), and stepping stone goals (what you have to do each day/week to attain your goals).